celestiaorg/celestia-app/pkg/proof/README.md

 Using the above merkle trees,
 share proofs can be generated to prove inclusion of a set of shares to the *share commitment*.

-For example, if we want to prove the first two shares, we will need two merkle proofs:
+For instance, if we want to prove the first two shares, we will need two merkle proofs:

 <img src="img/share_to_share_commitment_inclusion.png" alt="shares to share commitment inclusion proof" width="500"/>